BB31420/Agglomerator/README.md

 ```

 ### Virtual Environment
-You should setup a virtual environemnt in the project's directory.
-This stops conflicts between packages.
+You should setup a virtual environment in the project's directory to prevent conflicts between packages.
 * Linux:
 ```
 python3 -m venv .venv
 ```
-then
+then:
 ```
 source .venv/bin/activate
 ```